okstate-maps/intro-html-css-js/README.md

 ### Overview of the workshop
 1. A whirlwind overview of JavaScript, HTML, and CSS.
-2. Putting all three to work by making a web map.
+2. Putting all three to work by making a webpage containing text, an image, and an interactive web map.
-3. JQuery and what it is in relation to JavaScript.
+3. JQuery and what it is in relation to JavaScript
+4. Where to go next?

 ### Anatomy of a web page
 1. In the beginning, there was the DOCTYPE.